Fordi/pi-cloud/Samba.md

 Under there, you should see `mmcblk0` (your Pi's microSD card), and `sda` (your USB drive).
 You might see several partitions; remember the one with the largest entry in the `SIZE` column (in my case, `sda2`).

+> Note: if you've plugged in multipl hard drives, you'll have multiple `sd#` entries.
+If you're planning on sharing them all, you'll need to repeat this for each one.
+Alternately, you could go crazy and set up software RAID with `mdadm`, but that's _way_ outside the scope of this document.

 Anywhere I write `sda2`, substitute in your drive's name:

 Next, you may need to format your drive.
 If your disk is already formatted, skip this.
 So you can use your drive elsewhere, we're going to go with exFAT.